paramaggarwal/react-native-workshop/README.md

 You can explore [the slides](Slides.pdf) to get an overall structure.
 The slides about the [internals of React Native](Under_the_hood.pdf) are also available.

-# Summary

-1. Download 2000 images from the Myntra catalog.
-2. Using only the ones that are either topwear/bottomwear, we train a network.
-3. The network is a Convolutional Neural Network built using Keras.
-4. We test the model on five random images from the catalog.

 # Install

 1. Install Node.js using Homebrew.